nickgsheeran/tess-website/src/portfolio/test4.md

 tags:
   - post
 d2:
-  - >-
-    Already a direct-to-consumer success story in bedding, Brooklinen saw an opportunity to expand further through creating “The Marlow Pillow.”
+  - Already a direct-to-consumer hit in the bedding world, Brooklinen set out to reach even more customers by launching “The Marlow Pillow.”

-    The visual identity we created for Marlow centers their belief that there are many different types of sleepers, and Marlow's pillow works the best for most.
-A simple yet expressive illustration style allows the brand to showcase a diversity of sleeping styles and, when appropriate, ventures into whimsy.
-With a wordmark and color palette that carefully balances modernity and nostalgia, the brand strives to be appealing to anyone in search of good sleep, whether young or old.
+  - The visual identity we created for Marlow centers their belief that there are many different types of sleepers, and Marlow's pillow works the best for most.
+We used a simple yet expressive illustration style that highlights different ways people sleep, with room for a touch of whimsy when the moment calls for it.
+The wordmark and color palette strike a balance between modern and nostalgic, creating a brand that resonates with anyone seeking quality rest, no matter their age.
 disc: Branding, Illustration
 collabs2:
   - "Designed at: Franklyn"